Jose-MPM/Notes/Courses/English V/English Topics.md

             - (-) I **didn't go** to Brazil.
             - (?) **Did** you **go** to camp?
 No, I didn't
             - QW _Why_ **did** you **go**? there.
         * Uses:
-            0. We use the simple past to talk about: Completed actions, habits and facts in the past
+            1. We use the simple past to talk about: Completed actions, habits and facts in the past:
                 - I went to the Faculty of Science last Friday
                 - I always visited my brother in the weekend when I went to the Faculty of Science.

-            1. Use the simple past to talk about **finished actions** in the past.
+            2. Use the simple past to talk about **finished actions** in the past.
-            2. The form of the simple past is the same for all the persons.
+            3. The form of the simple past is the same for all the persons.
-            3. To make the simple past (+) of the regular verbs only add _-ed_.
+            4. To make the simple past (+) of the regular verbs only add _-ed_.
-            4. Use the base form after didn't for _negative_ and Did... for _Questions_.
+            5. Use the base form after didn't for _negative_ and Did... for _Questions_.

     - **Past Continuous**(PC):